mewmew/neural_interfaces/README.md

 4. Two-Way Communication
 5. Discussion
 	1. Potential and Future Applications
-		1. Taste recipes over the Internet
+		1. Taste Recipes over the Internet
 		2. Ultraportable Devices
 		3. Collective Memory
-		4. Extended repertoire of Senses
+		4. Extended Repertoire of Senses
 		5. Transmission of Feelings and the State of Mind
 	2. Moral and Ethical Issues